0xdomyz/dwopt/README.rst

 The Python package **dwopt**
-provides Excel-pivot-table-like and dataframe-summary-methods-like API, driven by sql templates under a flexible summary query building framework.
+provides Excel-pivot-table-like and dataframe-summary-methods-like API, driven by sql templates, under a flexible summary query building framework.

 See the Features and the Walk Through section for examples.